Flexible Work Arrangement (FWA)

 Back to Top

-How does vacation, sick leave or holidays get calculated under a flexible work arrangement?
+How does vacation, sick leave/salary continuation or holidays get calculated under a flexible work arrangement?

 If a part-time salaried staff member works a greater number of hours than specified in the approved flexible work arrangement request, is he or she eligible for extra pay?